-Previous work has generally combined observations of methane or its isotopic source signatures with inverse models (top-down), process-based models (bottom-up), or box models to estimate methane sources and sinks and their variability (Bousquet et al., 2006; Monteil et al., 2011; Rigby et al., 2012; Bloom et al., 2012; Kirschke et al., 2013; Ghosh et al., 2015; Schwietzke et al., 2016; Schaefer et al., 2016; Nisbet et al., 2014, 2016; Dalsøren et al., 2016; Turner et al., 2017; Rigby et al., 2017).
-Inverse models use observations to derive emissions but usually prescribe climatological OH, O1D, and Cl levels or loss rates (e.g., Rice et al., 2016; Tsuruta et al., 2017).
-Box-models, on other hand, use methane observations together with those of other proxy chemicals (e.g., 13C/12C ratio, ethane, carbon monoxide, methyl chloroform) to provide information on global methane budget (e.g., Schaefer et al., 2016; Turner et al., 2017) but lack information on spatial variability or regional characteristics.
-With process-based models (e.g. wetlands) and inventories representing different source types (e.g. fossil fuel emissions) to drive chemistry transport models, bottom-up approach is able to estimate the methane budget for all individual sources and sinks.
-However, without observational constraint, there is a potential bias in the total methane emissions derived from a combination of independent bottom-up estimates (Saunois et al., 2016).
+Previous work has generally combined observations of methane and its δ13C with isotopic source signatures weighted by their emissions with inverse models (top-down), process-based models (bottom-up), or box models to estimate methane emissions and sinks and their variability (Bousquet et al., 2006; Monteil et al., 2011; Rigby et al., 2012; Bloom et al., 2012; Kirschke et al., 2013; Ghosh et al., 2015; Schwietzke et al., 2016; Schaefer et al., 2016; Nisbet et al., 2014, 2016; Dalsøren et al., 2016; Turner et al., 2017; Rigby et al., 2017).
+Inverse models use observations to derive emissions but usually prescribe climatological OH, O(1D), and Cl levels or loss rates (e.g., Rice et al., 2016; Tsuruta et al., 2017).
+Box-models, on other hand, use methane observations together with those of other proxy chemicals (e.g., 13C/12C ratio, ethane, carbon monoxide, methyl chloroform) to provide information on the global methane budget (e.g., Schaefer et al., 2016; Turner et al., 2017) but lack information on spatial variability or regional characteristics.
+With process-based models (e.g. wetlands) and inventories representing different source types (e.g. fossil fuel emissions) to drive chemistry transport models, the bottom-up approach is able to estimate the methane budget for all individual sources and sinks.
+However, without observational constraints, there is a potential bias in the total methane emissions derived from a combination of independent bottom-up estimates (Saunois et al., 2016).

 Bottom-up global Earth System Models (ESMs) that realistically simulate the physical, chemical, and biogeochemical processes as well as interactions and feedbacks among these processes are useful tools to characterize the global methane cycle, and quantify the global methane budget and impacts on composition and climate.
 Dalsøren et al. (2016) investigated the atmospheric methane evolution by driving a chemistry transport model with bottom-up emissions.
 While their model results are able to match the observed time evolution of methane, without emission adjustments, surface methane is largely underpredicted in their study.
 Ghosh et al. (2015) optimized bottom-up emission data to investigate methane trends, however, OH trends and interannual variability were not considered in their chemistry transport model.
-Here, we apply the full chemistry version of the Geophysical Fluid Dynamics Laboratory (GFDL) new-generation Atmospheric Model, version 4 (AM4, Zhao et al., 2018a, b) to investigate the evolution of methane over the 1980-2014 time period.
+Here, we apply the full chemistry version of the Geophysical Fluid Dynamics Laboratory (GFDL) new-generation Atmospheric Model, version 4 (AM4, Zhao et al., 2018a, b) to investigate the evolution of methane over 1980-2014.
 Our main objectives are to improve the representation of methane in GFDL-AM4, comprehensively evaluate the model performance of methane predictions with improved representation of methane budget, and investigate possible reasons for the methane trends and variability.
 This paper is structured as follows: Section 2 describes the modeling approach, emission inventories, and observations used for model evaluation.
 Results of the model evaluation, global methane budget analysis, and model sensitivities are presented in Section 3.
 Finally, Section 4 summarizes the results and discusses the implication of these results.

 2 Methodology and data